Tflowers-0129/uestc-mmea-cl/README.md

 * GCC 5+

-1.
+1. Before using our program, make sure that the required environment is configured on your host！ you can see the required packages list in the file [文件1].

-2. Clone the repository and then install it:
+2. Clone the repository and then install it

-3. If you want to download the dataset [_UESTC-MMEA-CL_](https://ivipclab.github.io/publication_uestc-mmea-cl/mmea-cl/), Please click this hyperlin.
+3. If you want to download the dataset [_UESTC-MMEA-CL_](https://ivipclab.github.io/publication_uestc-mmea-cl/mmea-cl/), Please click this hyperlink.
 Please ensure that it is used for educational or non-commercial purposes！

     The composition of the dataset is as follows: